-Net cash used in the operating activities for the year ended December 31, 2020 was \$15,930,065.
-The primary operating activity during this period was investments in portfolio companies.
+Net cash provided by the operating activities for the year ended December 31, 2021 was \$7,463,810.
+The primary operating activity during this period was investments in portfolio companies which generated interest and fee income.
 This was partially offset by repayments of bank loans and proceeds from investments sold.
-Net cash used in the operating activities for the year ended December 31, 2019 was \$60,124,786.
-The primary operating activity during this period was investments in portfolio companies.
+Net cash used in the operating activities for the year ended December 31, 2020 was \$15,039,390.
+The primary operating activity during this period was investments in portfolio companies which generated interest and fee income.
 This was partially offset by repayments of bank loans and proceeds from investments sold.